scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 # Getting Started with ScalarDB Analytics with PostgreSQL

 This document explains how to get started with ScalarDB Analytics with PostgreSQL.
 Here, we assume that you have already installed ScalarDB Analytics with PostgreSQL, and all required services are running.
 If you don't have such an environment, please follow [the installation document](./installation.md).
-As ScalarDB Analytics with PostgreSQL executes queries via PostgreSQL, we also assumes you already have a `psql` or other PostgreSQL client to send queries to PostgreSQL.
+As ScalarDB Analytics with PostgreSQL executes queries via PostgreSQL, we also assume you already have a `psql` or other PostgreSQL client to send queries to PostgreSQL.

 ## What is ScalarDB Analytics with PostgreSQL?